hakaru-dev/hakaru/docs/intro/quickstart.md

 hakaru twomixture.hk
 ````

-Hakaru will then produce an infinite stream of sample from the
+Hakaru will then produce an infinite stream of samples from the
 distribution this program represents.

 ````bash